naveenarun/StanfordHarmfulLanguage/README.md

 **Content Warning: This page contains language that is offensive or harmful.
 Please engage with this page at your own pace.**

 This repository contains tabulated data from Stanford's [Elimination of Harmful Language Initiative](https://itcommunity.stanford.edu/news/introducing-elimination-harmful-language-initiative-website).
 The data was accessed from a [December 19, 2022 snapshot](http://web.archive.org/web/20221219160303/https://itcommunity.stanford.edu/ehli) of the site, which has since been mirrored by various media outlets including the [Wall Street Journal](https://s.wsj.net/public/resources/documents/stanfordlanguage.pdf).
-The purpose of this repository is to present the data from the website in machine-readable format, e.g. for use in content filters.
+The purpose of this repository is to present the data from the website in machine-readable format, e.g. for compatibility with content filters.

 ## Dataset